thundergolfer/thundergolfer.github.io/_posts/2016-11-14-what-is-a-data-engineer.md

 ### Phew, All Done

 It's been about three hours since I first pasted Sean McClure's answer into my editor for expansion.
-I've come away with a better understanding of the feild and a sense of its depth and breadth; I hope you've learned a bit by reading.
+I've come away with a better understanding of the field and a sense of its depth and breadth; I hope you've learned a bit by reading.

 -----------